Brozzian's Blackened Salmon

 Our New Orleans Rub creates a perfectly seasoned salmon that is blackened with a nice bark on the outside.
 It drips with that Cajun flavor you love.

 - 1 lb of Salmon Fillets (Skinless if possible)

 - 2 Tablespoons of Brozzian's New Orleans Rub

 - 1 Tablespoon of Extra Virgin Olive Oil

 - Preheat the oven to 375 Degrees Fahrenheit (see Optional note at the bottom).

 - If the skin is still on the salmon, remove it by sliding a knife between the salmon and the skin until all of the skin is removed.

-- Take salmon filets and cut them down to the size you want or leave them whole if desired.
+- Take salmon fillets and cut them down to the size you want or leave them whole if desired.

-- Take the 2 Tablespoons of New Orleans Rub and coat the outside of all of the salmon filets.
+- Take the 2 Tablespoons of New Orleans Rub and coat the outside of all the salmon fillets.

-- Heat sauté pan with the 1 Tablespoon of olive oil on high heat.
+- Heat a sauté pan with the 1 Tablespoon of olive oil on high heat.

-- After the sauté pan is very hot, add all of your salmon filets to the pan.
+- After the sauté pan is very hot, add all of your salmon fillets to the pan.

-- After 2-3 Minutes on high heat, the salmon should be starting to blacken on the side that you put face down in the pan.
+- After 2-3 Minutes on high heat, the salmon should start to blacken on the side that you put face down in the pan.

 - Allow the salmon to cook in the oven for an additional 7-10 minutes depending on the thickness of your salmon.

 - If you prefer a more rare salmon and do not want it cooked all the way through, do not place the salmon in the oven, just allow it to cook for an additional minute or two in the sauté pan for a perfect medium-rare salmon.
 (If you choose this, you can skip step 1.)